caption01/appman-pokedek/README.md

 ### About app

-- automatic search with delay 1.2s
-- if click on icon search will seach all card without query name and type
+- search pokemonCard by name & type by click searchIcon or press enter

 #### FYI